venkat-ranganathan/projects/Digital_Design/Lab_1/README.md

-This lab demonstartes programming the Artix7 in Verilog to take an 8-bit input, load the value into a register, then plug in the value from the register as 'P' to solve the specific equation P^2 - 2P (equation is changeable, but in this lab only supports (1) variable) and output the solution as binary LEDs
+This lab demonstartes programming the Artix7 in Verilog to take an 8-bit input, load the value into a register, then plug in the value from the register as 'P' to solve the specific equation P^2 - 2P and output the solution as binary LEDs (the equation is changeable, but in this lab only supports (1) variable)

 In the image below, Switches [2:0] are active, representing the binary values 00000111 (or 7 in decimal)